seasketch/geoprocessing/website/docs/tutorials/newproject.md

 - use of a sketch classification system (e.g. protection levels)
 - need to enforce rules about overlapping sketches

-Then your project can benefit from more advanced features:
+Your project can benefit from more advanced features:

-- Fully managed `Datasources` via `data:import` and `data:publish` commands with automated import, transform, and publish to S3.
 - `Geography` records representing project planning boundaries
 - `Metric` records for representing multi-dimensional analysis results.
 - `Objective` records representing objective targets per sketch class.
 - `MetricGroup` records reresenting relationship of metric results to their data classes, datasource, objective target, etc.
 - `toolbox` for calculating overlay analysis metrics at the collection level in many dimensions - by data class, by protection level, by planning boundary.
   - `overlapFeatures`, `rasterMetrics`, `overlapFeaturesGroupMetrics`, `overlapRasterGroupMetrics`
-- UI components that can work with all of these record types
+- UI components that can work multi-dimensional metrics
-  - `ClassTable`, `SketchClassTable`, `GeographySwitcher`, `RbcsMpaObjective`
+  - `ClassTable`, `SketchClassTable`, `GeographySwitcher`
 - `precalc` command automating pre-calculation of overlay stats for combinations of Datasources and Geographies.
-- `worker` functions to run geoprocessing work in parallel and get results faster.
+- `worker` functions to run spread out geoprocessing work to run in parallel.
 - Language `translation` workflow and library of pre-translated UI components.

 Examples of more complex projects: